Home » Products Sourcing » Renewable Energy » How To Calculate the Right Solar System Size?

 Budget

 First and foremost, a client’s solar requirements could depend on their budget.
 Clients can build their solar system within their budget and find the best value buys.
 Their requirements could range from purchasing off-grid solar panels to purchasing the full solar energy system kit.
-Furthermore, they may look for installation charges.
-Most suppliers are now able to provide after-sales installation instruction videos so that even individual users can receive a relatively thorough after-sales service.
+Solar panel design as well as solar panel weight can also be factored into the decision making process.

 Space